Close Menu

 Facebook Twitter LinkedIn Pinterest WhatsApp

-In this text you’ll find out about:
+In this text you’ll study:

 Natural fractals: the blueprint lies within the leaves

 Tree leaves are characterised by fractal geometries—repeating patterns throughout scales that maximise effectivity in processes resembling nutrient transport and lightweight seize.
 Drawing on this pure optimisation, the researchers used dried Ficus religiosa leaves as biotemplates.
-By coating them with numerous supplies and lifting the imprint like a decal, they achieved microstructural replication with over 90% constancy.
+By coating them with varied supplies and lifting the imprint like a decal, they achieved microstructural replication with over 90% constancy.

 Functional advantages of biomimetic surfaces

-Real-world use: stress sensors and synthetic contact
+Real-world use: strain sensors and synthetic contact

-Sustainable and scalable: benefits over typical strategies
+Sustainable and scalable: benefits over standard strategies

 Looking forward